-The Exchange may grant an exemption to the escrow agreement required if the issuer will be an "exempt issuer" pursuant to section 3.2(b) of NP 46-201.
+The Exchange may grant an exemption to theAn escrow agreement required if theis generally not considered necessary for any issuer will bethat has a market capitalization of at least \$100 million (i.e., an "exempt issuer" pursuant to sectionunder paragraph 3.2(b) of NP 46-201-.

-- (2) A SPAC applying for listing in conjunction with an initial public offering must have an escrow agreement with its founding security holders that complies fully with the requirements of NP 46-201 respecting established issuers and that defines the listing date, for purposes of the release of escrowed securities, as the date of closing of a Qualifying Transaction of the respective SPAC. - (3) For escrow agreements required by the Exchange, a Listed Issuer may apply to the Exchange to:

-- (a) amend the terms of existing escrow agreements required by the Exchange; - (b) request the transfer of securities within escrow; or - (c) request the early release of securities from escrow, if applicable. - (4) For escrow agreements required under NP 46-201, or required by another exchange or other entity, Listed Issuers must apply to the relevant securities commission, exchange or entity which originally required the escrow agreement for any specific request to amend the terms of the escrow agreement. - (5) Transfers of Listed Securities escrowed pursuant to Exchange Requirements require the prior written consent of the Exchange.
+- (2) A SPAC applying for listing in conjunction with anits initial public offering and Qualifying Transaction must have an escrow agreement with its founding security holders that complies fully with the requirements of NP 46-201 respecting established issuers and that defines the listing date, for purposes of the release of escrowed securities, as the date of closing of a Qualifying Transaction of the respective SPAC, or provide an alternative mechanism that is satisfactory to the Exchange. - (3) For escrow agreements required by the Exchange, a Listed Issuer may apply to the Exchange to: - (a) amend the terms of existing escrow agreements required by the Exchange; - (b) request the transfer of securities within escrow; or - (c) request the early release of securities from escrow, if applicable. - (4) For escrow agreements required under NP 46-201, or required by another exchange or other entity, Listed Issuers must apply to the relevant securities commission, exchange or entity which originally required the escrow agreement for any specific request to amend the terms of the escrow agreement. - (5) Transfers of Listed Securities escrowed pursuant to Exchange Requirements require the prior written consent of the Exchange.
 Except as specifically provided in this Manual and in the escrow agreement, securities of principals of a Listed Issuer may only be transferred to new or existing principal of a Listed Issuer in accordance with the following terms and subject to any legal or other restriction on transfer, and with the approval of the Listed Issuer's board of directors.
 To apply for a transfer within escrow, the Listed Issuer or owner of the escrowed securities must submit the following documents to the Exchange: - (a) a letter requesting transfer within escrow, identifying the registered and beneficial owner of the escrowed securities (including name and address) and the proposed registered and beneficial owner of the escrowed securities after giving effect to the transfer.
-The letter must confirm that the transferee is a principal of the Issuer or such other permitted transferee; - (b) a copy of the escrow security purchase agreement; - (c) a document signed by the transferee consenting to be bound by the terms of the escrow agreement; and - (d) a letter from the escrow agent confirming the escrow securities currently held in escrow under the escrow agreement, including the names of the registered owners and the number of securities held by each.
+The letter must confirm that the transferee is a principal of the Issuer or such other permitted transferee;

+- (b) a copy of the escrow security purchase agreement; - (c) a document signed by the transferee consenting to be bound by the terms of the escrow agreement; and - (d) a letter from the escrow agent confirming the escrow securities currently held in escrow under the escrow agreement, including the names of the registered owners and the number of securities held by each.